 Ms. Hooks provides individual, couples, and family counseling services.
 Additionally, she has extensive knowledge of and experience with intellectual, psychological, and academic assessment.
 She works primarily with adolescents and adults of all ages.
 Her diagnostic specialties include depression, anxiety disorders, Bipolar Disorder, women's issues, ADHD, adjustment disorders, co-dependency, ACOA, self-esteem and social confidence, and grief/loss.
 Ms. Hooks uses an integrative approach that borrows from relational, cognitive-behavioral, and humanistic approaches when working with clients.
 She strongly believes that developing a trusting and respectful relationship with each of her clients is necessary for personal growth.

-Recently, Ms. Hooks works part-time at the University of Texas at Austin providing individual and group counseling services to students currently enrolled in the university.
-She is delighted to be working at ACTA two days per week to provide counseling and assessment services to the South Austin community.
+Currently, Ms. Hooks works full-time at ACTA providing counseling and assessment services to the South Austin community.
 In her free time, Ms. Hooks enjoys spending time with family and friends, kayaking, running, and yoga.

 Thad Cox is a Professional Counselor in the state of Texas and earned his Master’s Degree from the Clinical Psychology doctoral program at the California Institute of Integral Studies.
 He completed a Bachelor’s degree in Psychology at Austin College, a small liberal arts school north of Dallas.
 At this time Mr. Cox is working to complete his PhD with a specialization in Health Psychology through Northcentral University while engaging in full time clinical practice.